mixxxdj/manual/source/chapters/user_interface.rst

 Mixxx automatically seeks to the saved Cue point on track load.
 If none exists, seeks to the beginning of the track.

-Uncheck :menuselection:`Preferences --> Interface --> Auto Cue` to always
+Uncheck :menuselection:`Preferences --> Interface --> Auto Cue --> Jump to main
-seek to the beginning of the track.
+cue point on track load` to always seek to the beginning of the track.

 .. _interface-cue-modes: